ms-sparkle/steganography-tool-2025/README.md

 5. Run any of the included program using command listed below

 ## Usage
-Run: python3 frontend.py
+-Run: python3 frontend.py
-To see analysis on sample dataset run: python3 run_analysis.py
+-To see analysis on sample dataset run: python3 run_analysis.py